Emergency declaration at border was ‘unwarranted,’ Biden said. Thousands of troops remain there.

 “I don’t have any changes to that mission to read out as a result of the president’s decision,” Pentagon spokesman John Kirby told reporters Thursday.
 The White House did not return a request for comment Friday.

-About 3,600 service members are currently on the border, carrying out missions like transportation for federal officers, aviation support, vehicle maintenance and monitoring surveillance cameras, defense officials have said.
+About 3,600 service members are currently on the border, carrying out missions such as transportation for federal officers, aviation support, vehicle maintenance and monitoring surveillance cameras, defense officials have said.
 In one of the earliest deployments in 2018, soldiers helped tend Border Patrol horses by feeding them, and in some cases, shoveling their manure.

 The overwhelming majority of service members on the border are drawn from the National Guard on federal active duty status.